 Yes, there is a way to mirror the whole screen.
 You need two screens.
 Half of two screens is one whole screen.

 There's a trick known by those who know.
 A single monitor with two inputs can simulate two screens as if there were really two physical monitors.
-One input is normal, and the other input is a mirror image.
+One input is normal, and the other input is the mirror image.

 There is no title bar or border frame.
 The mirror fills the entire window.
 Not even one pixel is wasted.
 To show the menu, right-click or double-click anywhere on the mirror.